buildup-africa2/simple-staff-management-program/README.md

 - user can delete a staff information
 - User can get all their stafs
 - User can get just a single staff information
+- User can filter staffs
+- User can Suspend a staff

 ## How  to setup the application